-Students who are transferring from another CSWE accredited MSW program would be granted MSW Transfer status.
+Transfer status

 Under this category, students may receive up to 15 credit hours of MSW course work completed at another CSWE accredited MSW program and must have been completed no more than five years before initial enrollment in the HPU MSW program.
+Applicants who wish to transfer from another CSWE accredited MSW program must complete the same application process and meet the same admission requirements as all MSW degree seeking applicants.
+Transfer credit is evaluated on a course-by-course basis and may require the submission of course syllabi or catalog descriptions.